Just try it: how to get children to try new foods

 "He’ll grow out of it, just ignore it."

-The truth is, some children embrace new foods heartily while others, not so much.
-Being choosy about food is often a stage children go through, common when children are experimenting with control.
-And it is true that many children will grow out of it, at least to a manageable level.
+The truth is, some children embrace new foods heartily while others, do not.
+Being choosy about food is often a stage children go through, and very common when children are experimenting with control.
+Many children will grow out of this stage, at least to a manageable level.

-But what is also true is that many children become choosy because of the way we introduce and consume food.
-And those children often remain choosy, at least to some extent, into adulthood.
-This means they will spend a lifetime missing out on important nutrients and food experiences.
-Of course, there may be a medical reason a child is a finicky eater and this deserves professional attention, but typically it is a choice they are making.
+But what is also true is that children may become choosy because of the way we introduce and consume food.
+Many of those children often remain choosy, at least to some extent, into adulthood.
+Of course, there may be a medical reason a child is picky about eating and this deserves professional attention.

-While picky eating can be a battleground, there are a few things you can do to minimize it from starting or getting out of control.
-Remember that each child is different and has varied preferences; celebrate progress, rather than hold out for perfection.
+While picky eating can be a battleground, there are a few things you can do to minimize it.
+Remember that each child is different and has varied preferences; celebrate progress, rather than holding out for perfection.
 At the same time, know that turning a child who picks at their food into a willing and eager eater is quite possible.

 • From infancy, introduce a variety of food to expand your child's palate: flavors, textures, smells, and temperatures.

-• Do not avoid foods you don't like—let your child have a chance to develop his own tastes.
+• Do not avoid serving foods you don't like—let your child have a chance to develop their own tastes.

 • Avoid heavy snacking (including beverages) between meals to ensure your child is hungry at mealtime.